 Tritium is produced in the atmosphere when cosmic rays collide with air molecules.
 In the most important reaction for natural production, a fast neutron (which must have energy greater than 4.0 MeV) interacts with atmospheric nitrogen:

-Worldwide, the production of tritium from natural sources is 148 petabecquerels per year.
-In result, the tritiated water produced participates in the water cycle.
+Worldwide, tritium production from natural sources is 148 petabecquerels per year.
+As a result, the tritiated water produced participates in the water cycle.

 - about 400 Bq/m3 in continental water